Research or Creative Experience for Undergraduates (RCEU) Projects - May 2019 - August 2019

 Selective Dielectric Barrier Discharge Actuation for Flow Control of Delta Wings

-The goal of the proposed project is to control the vortex formation over a delta wing surface, using selective Dielectric Barrier Discharge (DBD) actuation to improve the aircraft’s performance.
+The goal of the proposed project was to control the vortex formation over a delta wing surface, using selective Dielectric Barrier Discharge (DBD) actuation to improve the aircraft’s performance.
 DBDs or plasma actuators are electrical devices that generate a wall bounded jet without the use of any moving parts.
 In contrast to conventional DBD actuators driven by sinusoidal voltages, a voltage profile consisting of nanosecond pulses superimposed on dc bias voltage is proposed.
 The advantage of this non self-sustained discharge is that the parameters of ionizing pulses and the driving bias voltage can be varied independently, which adds flexibility to control and optimization of the actuators performance.
-The proposed work will investigate the possibility of selectively manipulating vortex formation using nanosecond DBD’s over a delta wing to improve aircraft’s performance.
-Wind tunnel testing and flow visualization techniques such as Particle Image Velocimetry will be used for evaluating the DBD’s efficiency.
+The proposed work investigated the possibility of selectively manipulating vortex formation using nanosecond DBD’s over a delta wing to improve aircraft’s performance.
+Wind tunnel testing and flow visualization techniques such as Particle Image Velocimetry was used for evaluating the DBD’s efficiency.
+Effects of symmetric leading-edge DBD actuation in a post breakdown phase at x/c=0.5 shows a reduced region of increased peak vorticity for the right vortex along with the substantial strengthening of the left vortex which led to the reformation of the vortex core, consequently delaying vortex breakdown.

 Preliminary Analysis & Design of Morphing Winglets for UAVs